fish-shell/fish-shell/doc_src/design.rst

 2. Fish should be user friendly, but not at the expense of expressiveness.
 Most tradeoffs between power and ease of use can be avoided with careful design.

-3. Whenever possible without breaking the above goals, fish should follow the Posix syntax.
+3. Whenever possible without breaking the above goals, fish should follow POSIX.

 To achieve these high-level goals, the fish design relies on a number of more specific design principles.
 These are presented below, together with a rationale and a few examples for each.